crf8472/libarcsdec/README.md

 	$ cd libarcsdec     # your libarcsdec root directory where README.md resides
 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..  # use any build switches you need

+If this issues an error that reads

+	"Could NOT find libarcstk (missing: LIBARCSTK_VERSION)",

+the cause may be that pkg-config is either not installed or cannot find the installed .pc-file of libarcstk, e.g. because CMAKE does not respect /usr/local while searching for files.
+Try:

+	$ cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/usr/local ..

+And proceed:

 	$ cmake --build .
 	$ sudo make install # installs to /usr/local